 Technology and Macromarketing

-In thid module you will develop an understanding of the theoretical analysis of macromarketing at the intersection of marketing, markets, and society.
-You will look at selected challenges and typical responses arising from the theoretical analysis of macromarketing, examining the ways in which digital innovation and technology in general may be used to promote a market-driven ideology within society.
+In this module you will develop an understanding of the theoretical analysis of macromarketing at the intersection of marketing, markets, and society.
+You will look at selected challenges and typical responses arising from the theoretical analysis of macromarketing, examining the ways in which digital innovation and technology may be used to promote a market-driven ideology within society.

 Social Identities, Consumption and Difference